bank-vaults/bank-vaults/README.md

     A wrapper for the official Vault client with automatic token renewal, and Kubernetes support.

-- gorm
+- database

-    A helper for opening `gorm` `DB` connections with database credentials dynamically based on configured Vault roles (instead of `username:password`).
+    A helper for creating database source strings (MySQL/PostgreSQL) with database credentials dynamically based on configured Vault roles (instead of `username:password`).

 ## Examples